vu-resilient-distributed-systems/assignment-1-fall-19/readme.md

 for this information exchange you will need to setup a TCP network between the two cars.

-For this experiments you will be given two PID controllers to control the steering and speed of the cars.
+The code we provide have two PID controllers that control the steering and speed of the cars.
 Brief summary of the cars and their controllers are explained below: